Macedonia in the Junior Eurovision Song Contest 2017

-Macedonia participated in the Junior Eurovision Song Contest 2017 which took place on 25 November 2017 in Tbilisi, Georgia.
+Macedonia was represented at the Junior Eurovision Song Contest 2017 which took place on 25 November 2017 in Tbilisi, Georgia.
 The Macedonian broadcaster MRT was responsible for organising their entry for the contest.
 Mina Blažev was internally selected on 8 September 2017 as the Macedonian representative and her song for the contest, "Dancing Through Life", was presented on 8 October 2017.